 Is the Chevy Traverse fast?

-The Chevy Traverse offers a single engine option across its trims: a 3.6-liter V6 engine.
-This engine delivers 310 horsepower and 266 lb-ft of torque, paired with a 9-speed automatic transmission.
-This combination provides a smooth and responsive driving experience, making it suitable for both city driving and highway cruising.
+The Chevy Traverse comes standard with a 3.6-liter V6 engine that produces 310 horsepower and 266 lb-ft of torque.
+This engine is paired with a 9-speed automatic transmission, providing smooth and responsive power delivery.

 How fast can a Chevy Traverse go?